intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/azure_ppml.md

 ```

 ## 4. Run TPC-H example
-TPC-H queries implemented in Spark using the DataFrames API running with BigDL PPML.
+TPC-H queries are implemented using Spark DataFrames API running with BigDL PPML.

 ### 4.1 Generating tables

 Go to [TPC Download](https://www.tpc.org/tpc_documents_current_versions/current_specifications5.asp) site, choose `TPC-H` source code, then download the TPC-H toolkits.
-After you download the tpc-h tools zip and uncompressed the zip file.
-Go to `dbgen` directory, and create a makefile based on `makefile.suite`, and run `make`.
+After you download the TPC-h tools zip and uncompressed the zip file.
+Go to `dbgen` directory and create a makefile based on `makefile.suite`, and run `make`.

-This should generate an executable called `dbgen`
+This should generate an executable called `dbgen`.

 ```
 ./dbgen -h
 ```

-gives you the various options for generating the tables.
+`dbgen` gives you various options for generating the tables.
 The simplest case is running:

 ```
 ./dbgen
 ```